State Registered Osteopath in Derby

 Sports Massage Teaching (ProActive Training Ltd)

 Before discovering the benefits of Osteopathy, he was a keen martial artist and was fascinated by the role that exercise and stretching played in injury prevention and rehabilitation.
 He trained as a Sports Injuries and Spinal Manipulation Therapist prior to the completion of the five-year degree in Osteopathy.
 Alex has practiced yoga for nine years, and now practises Hatha Yoga five times a week.
+Alex is starting yoga teacher training in October with Bahia Yoga of Nottingham.

 In June Alex is booked again for teaching the ITEC Diploma in Sports Massage to final year Loughborough University Sports Science and Physiotherapy students.
 This course provides these final year therapists with the additional hands-on experience using manual therapy for sports injuries and pre/post event preparation.